 Jean-Marie Dufour elected Fellow of the International Association for Applied Econometrics

-Jean-Marie Dufour was elected a Fellow of the International Association and joins a select leading group of researchers in the areas of Theoretical and Applied Econometrics.
+Jean-Marie Dufour was elected a Fellow of the International Association in 2018 and joins a select leading group of researchers in the areas of Theoretical and Applied Econometrics.
 The Fellowship position is reserved for economists who have made significant contributions in Econometrics.

 For more information on the International Association for Applied Econometrics, please see here.

 Markus Poschke winner of the 2018 Bank of Canada Governor’s Award

 Professor Markus Poschke was selected as the recipient of this year’s Bank of Canada Governor’s Award.As their press release states,"Professor Poschke is an increasingly prominent member of the Canadian economics community.
 His research, which focuses on inequality and economic growth, has been published in some of the top journals in macroeconomics."

 The curious relationship between economic conditions and mortality

 Professor Erin Strumpf was recently interviewed on NPR’s Morning Edition by Hidden Brain host Shankar Vedantam.

 They discussed her 2017 study showing that increases in unemployment during the Great Recession led to declines in mortality, particularly due to cardiovascular disease and motor vehicle accidents.